MFM-347/AppLate/README.md

 # AppLate
 Android **App Template** with GitHub Workflow Build

 This template automates building Android APK and AAB files using GitHub Actions, supporting debug builds and uploading build artifacts for distribution.
-The workflow is manually triggered via `workflow_dispatch`, with options to specify build names and target testers.
+The workflow being used is manually triggered.

 ## Usage